mtli/mrcnn-baseline/README.md

 # Mask R-CNN Baselines (Distributed Training)

-This repo aims to reproduce the large-batch-size Mask R-CNN baselines used in [Google Brain's copy-paste paper](https://arxiv.org/abs/2012.07177) \[1\], which has a much higher AP than standard setting.
-Here the implementation is based on PyTorch and GPU clusters instead of TensorFlow and TPU clusters.
+This repo aims to reproduce the large-batch-size Mask R-CNN baselines used in [Google Brain's copy-paste paper](https://arxiv.org/abs/2012.07177) \[1\], which has a much higher AP than the standard setting.
+The implementation here is based on PyTorch and GPU clusters instead of TensorFlow and TPU clusters.
 All change details from the standard settings are documented in the configs (`configs/*.py`).

 \[1\] Ghiasi et al. [Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation](https://arxiv.org/abs/2012.07177). arXiv 2020.